mezonai/mmn-tx-explorer/indexer/README.md

 6. **API**: The HTTP API serves queries from the main storage

 ### Work Modes
-Insight operates in two distinct work modes that automatically adapt based on how far behind the chain head the indexer is:
+Insight operates in two distinct work modes that adapt based on distance from chain head:

 **Backfill Mode** (Catching Up):
 - Used when the indexer is significantly behind the latest block